 One of the recent cases that I came across (of a friend) made me realise that false travel documents are not going to get you a visa.
 He provided a photoshopped flight itinerary and that was his Schengen visa rejection reason.
 So don’t even try doing that.

-If you do not have a required document, simply mention so in your cover letter and you can still be on the mercy of the visa officer.
+If you do not have a required document, simply mention so in your cover letter and you can still be at the mercy of the visa officer.
 Providing false travel documents is a direct ticket to getting your visa rejected.

 I remember the first I was planning a Europe trip from India and applied for a Schengen visa, it was back in 2017.
 I was planning for my 58-day self-sponsored backpacking trips across Europe and I provided every required document with my application.
 From booked hotels to a confirmed flight ticket to other things, my application had everything.
 The only thing that was missing was the proof of transportation inside Europe.
 And since I couldn’t provide that, I clearly mentioned so in the cover letter.

-I wrote that I didn’t provide the proof of transportation inside Europe because “I will be using interstate buses and trains and my plan will be spontaneous, based on whatever option will seem cheaper.”
+I wrote that I didn’t provide proof of transportation inside Europe because “I will be using interstate buses and trains and my plan will be spontaneous, based on whatever option will seem cheaper.”

-Similarly, be clear with what you do or don’t have.
+Similarly, be clear about what you do or don’t have.
 Present your visa officer with nothing, but transparency.
 Failing to do so is one of the fatal mistakes and prominent Schengen visa rejection reasons.